AdobeDocs/experience-manager-65.en/help/sites-administering/saml-2-0-authenticationhandler.md

 >[!NOTE]
 >
 >The SAML 2.0 Authentication Handler is disabled by default.
-You must set at least one of the following properties in order to enable the handler:
+You must set at least one of the following properties to enable the handler:
 >
 >* The Identity Provider POST URL, or IDP URL.
 >* The Service Provider Entity ID.